liferay/liferay-docs/discover/portal/articles/100-web-experience-management/02-building-a-site/02-adding-pages-to-sites/02-page-types-and-templates/03-using-widget-pages/02-creating-widget-pages-from-templates.markdown

 # Creating Widget Pages from Templates [](id=creating-widget-pages-from-templates)

-Page templates provide a pre-configured pages to reuse.
+Page templates provide pre-configured pages to reuse.
 There are two types of page templates in @product-ver@: Widget Page templates consist of a portlet layout and configuration.
 Content Page templates are constructed from Fragments.
 You can read about
 [Content Page Templates in this tutorial](/develop/tutorials/-/knowledge_base/7-1/building-content-page-templates).

-Three sample layout page templates are bundled with Liferay:
+Three sample layout page templates are installed by default:

 - **Search:** Contains a search bar and configuration to display various facets.